1 Timothy 6:11-16 Be motivated by divine commission, not by personal agenda

 But flee from these things, you man of God, and pursue righteousness, godliness, faith, love, perseverance and gentleness.

 Paul urges Timothy to make a decisive choice: to flee from these things, and pursue righteousness… By these things, Paul refers to the love of money, fame and selfish gain.
-The love of money, fame and selfish gains are the base motivations behind the advance of the devil’s kingdom.
-While righteousness, godliness, faith, love, perseverance and gentleness represent the virtues that emanate from the throne of God.
-Notice the battle (the fight) is fought in the arena of the heart and the outcome of which is determined by the desires and pursuits of man.
+The love of money, fame and selfish gains are the primary motivations behind the advance of the devil’s kingdom.
+While righteousness, godliness, faith, love, perseverance and gentleness represent the virtues that emanates from the throne of God.
+Notice the battle (the fight) is fought in the arena of the heart and the outcome of the battle is determined by the motivations and pursuits of man.

 Fight the good fight of faith; take hold of the eternal life to which you were called, and you made the good confession in the presence of many witnesses.

 The pathway to eternal life of great gains and glory is paved with innumerable battles against a formidable enemy.
 The enemy’s goal is to steal the believer’s gains and glory by tainting their hearts with greed, and by lowering their guard against enticing doctrines.
 Paul instructs Timothy to “fight the good fight of faith”, which is to put up a vigilant and determined fight against a formidable opponent.
 Many are deceived into thinking that Jesus had won the war and there are no more battles to fight.
 Although the age old struggle for control over creation has been won and the dominion of the Spirit has overcome sin and death, but the battle within the hearts of man are still raging.
 Therefore, in the light of Timothy’s vow (which he made through a confession) to uphold the purity of the gospel in the church, Paul urges Timothy to lay hold of eternal life by fighting the good fight.